rak-n-rok/Krake/docs/user/user-story/3-metrics-cluster.rst

 =======================================
-Scheduling an Application Using Metrics
+Scheduling an Application using Metrics
 =======================================

 Goal: Explore the metrics mechanisms and schedule an application based on cluster metrics.